REMEXLabs/OpenAPE/database setup/readme.txt

 To use the setup.js:
 1. Change <serverAddress> and <password> to valide strings.
+2. If not installed, install mongoDB as stated here: https://docs.mongodb.com/v3.4/installation/ to the server the database should run on.
-2. Install mongo shell as stated here: https://docs.mongodb.com/v3.2/installation/
+3. Start the mongo shell as stated here: https://docs.mongodb.com/manual/mongo/
+4. Copy setup.js into the mongo installation bin folder.
-3. Use the 'load("setup.js")' command while beeing in the folder containing the setup.js
+5. Use the 'load("setup.js")' command.